leangjia/blender_docs/trunk/blender_docs/manual/physics/fluid/type/domain/settings.rst

 Time Scale
    Controls the speed of the simulation.
-Low values result in a "slow motion" simulation, while higher values can be used to advance the simulation faster (useful for generating fluids for use in still renders).
+Low values result in a "slow motion" simulation, while higher values can be used to advance the simulation faster (good for generating fluids to be used in still renders).

 .. _bpy.types.FluidDomainSettings.cfl_condition: